Kagethelephant/Cmake-SFML-3dengine/ReadMe.md

 When you clone the repo you should use `git clone --recurse-submodules <repo>` to clone GLFW as well.
 If you forgot to use recursive method, you can use `git submodule init` to bring them in after To update the submodules you can use `git submodule update`

+## Classes and Structs

+Classes and structs are essentially the same thing but by default class members are private and inherit private members.
+By default struct members are public and inherit public members.
+This is really the only difference.
+By convention classes are used for more complex objects and structs are used for data and data types.
+The only structs used in this project are in the matrix.hpp file, they are being used for the vector and matrix objects.

+## Type Qualifiers and Storage-Class Specifiers

+### Type Qualifiers
+- **const:** Used to make a variable read only after initial assignment (this is the most common)
+    - **constexpr:** Same as const but tells the compiler it can be evaluated at compile time (used in data.hpp)
+- **volatile:** Tells the compiler that the variable can change in a way not defined by the program and must be read from memory each time.
+This negates some efficiencies from the compiler
+- **mutable:** Makes a member variable of a const class mutable ( you are able to change the variable even though the class is const)
+- **restrict** Tells the compiler that a pointer is the only way of accessing this variable.
+This allows for some compiler optimizations.

+### Storage-Class Specifiers
+- **static:** variable will maintain during the lifetime of the program and will be visible to the file or block
+- **extern:** variable will maintain during the lifetime of the program and can be visible across files (used in data.hpp)